| By Ryan Allis The goal of all marketing

 business with you in the past year, provided you will

 be sending content relevant to what they purchased.
+4. Create a

 good email template by using a template provided within